techfromsage/advanced-mis/topics/timeseries.md

 <a name="digitisation-download"></a>

 ### Events with class `digitisation.download`

+This event is emitted whenever anyone requests a download of a digitisation in Talis Aspire Copyright Clearance.
+This could be either a direct request to download or via the print modal form.

+This event is also emitted in Talis Elevate when the user requests to download a resource which is copyright cleared.

 | Column | Description | Example |
 | --- | --- | --- |